 Roadmap

 This is a high level roadmap for products we want to create in the Seedcase Project.
 We do not include timelines or estimates for completion in this document.
+We also often update this roadmap as we progress through the project.

 Product roadmap